Trump Is Expected To Sign Bill Making Animal Cruelty A Federal Crime

 The Senate has approved a bill to make severe animal cruelty and torture a federal crime.
 With the House having passed an identical version of the bill last month, the measure now goes to President Trump, who is expected to sign it into law.

 The Preventing Animal Cruelty and Torture Act — the PACT Act — is meant to correct a lingering oversight: When Congress approved the Animal Crush Video Prohibition Act in 2010, it made it illegal to create, sell or distribute an "animal crushing" video.
 But that law applied only to recordings of cruelty — leaving the actions themselves legal under federal law.
-The new bill would change that.
+The newly passed bill would change that.

 The 2010 video ban was a response to a troubling trend, in which perverse videos were posted online showing animals being mistreated and killed, apparently to serve a warped sense of entertainment.